victorcouste/trino-dbt-demo/README.md

 }}
 ```

-Finaly, you can connect to another existing Trino or Starburst deployment or cluster.
+Finally, yolu can connect to another existing Trino or Starburst deployment or cluster.

 Have fun!